What Inventions Did the Aztecs Make?

-The Aztecs are credited with a number of inventions, but in reality, most of their "inventions" were already well-known in Central America.
+The Aztecs are credited with a number of inventions, but in reality, most of their "inventions" were already well-known in Central America and Mexico.
 It's more accurate to say the Aztecs popularized inventions such as popcorn and chewing gum by introducing them to the Spanish conquerors.
 However, there are a few inventions that people of Aztec descent can claim as their own.

 The Aztec empire was one of the few in the world to implement mandatory education.
 Many of the other contemporary civilizations had education for the upper classes, but Aztec education was for everyone, regardless of gender, rank or station.
 Schools were segregated, however.